 East of Muscat – Wadi Shab and Wahiba Sands

-There is the Bimmah sinkhole by the road on the way to Wadi Shab that you can stop to look at on the way, although to be honest it ain’t all that.
+There is the Bimmah sinkhole by the road on the way to Wadi Shab that you can stop to look at, although to be honest it isn’t that great.

 At Wadi Shab you can hike through the valley for 30 minutes or so until you get to an area of just water where you will need to swim for several minutes to get to a grotto.

-The best way to do this is after chilling in the valley go find a budget hotel in Sur if there is a group of you as we found one that wasn’t so expensive, or just camp anywhere on the beach nearby.
+After chilling in the valley go find a budget hotel in Sur if there is a group of you as we found one that wasn’t so expensive, or just camp anywhere on the beach nearby.

 I didn’t make it to the breeding ground as it was out of season to see them well.
-Check if they are around as I’m sure it’s taking a look.
+Check if they are around as I’m sure it’s worth taking a look.

 From Sur or the turtle breeding ground head for Wahiba Sands.
 If you leave early you can take a look at Wadi Bani Khalid en-route for a few hours.

 Arrive to Bidiyah as it’s the best way to get into the sands.
 If you’re by yourself and are hitch-hiking around you can try hitching into the sands as bedouin and tourists go along the main desert dirt road from there.

 If you arrive by 2wd car you will want to leave it where the desert begins as it’s not a good road.
 You can pay a local bedouin to drive you into the sands and drop you of in the dunes away from the road.

-Camping is great there but don’t expect the same experience you would get in the Empty Quarter desert as it’s more built up.
+Camping is great there but don’t expect the same experience as you would get in the Empty Quarter desert as it’s more built up.

 Between Wahiba Sands and Muscat there isn’t really much to see so just head straight back.

 This whole trip takes 3 days so if you don’t have much time it’s one of the loops you can do.

-West of Muscat – Jebel Shams and around.
+West of Muscat – Jebel Shams and Around

 It’s fine for the most part on a paved road until the last several km where it becomes rocky.
 Ideally you would be in a 4wd but we managed to get our 2wd car up there taking it slowly.

 If you get up there early in the day you can do some hiking for 3-5 hours along the side of the canyon and then head down to camp somewhere else.

 Again it all depends how much time you have to what you want to do next.
-If you head up to the nearby Jebel Akhdar (an hour or 2 drive from Jebel Shams) you could spend 1-2 nights there having a look around.
+If you head up to the nearby Jebel Akhdar (an hour or two drive from Jebel Shams) you could spend 1-2 nights there having a look around.

-You have to leave a 2wd car at the bottom as only 4wd cars are allowed up due to the steep road, but it’s super easy to hitch up as people understand the situation.
-At the top it’s also very easy to hitch around.
+You have to leave a 2wd car at the bottom as only 4wd cars are allowed up due to the steep road, but it’s super easy to hitch up as people understand the situation and at the top it’s also very easy to hitch around.

-If you don’t have the time then choose Jebel Shams or Jebel Akhdar for 1 night and then head back to Muscat or if you have another day or 2 go and do a loop around via Ibra and Rustaq to check out some cool forts.
+If you don’t have the time then choose Jebel Shams or Jebel Akhdar for one night and then head back to Muscat, or if you have another day or two go and do a loop around via Ibra and Rustaq to check out some cool forts.

 If you have a 4wd car you can cross over into Rustaq via the mountains from Nizwa otherwise you have to loop around via Ibra,

-Forts west of Muscat.
+Forts West of Muscat

 I didn’t see all the forts as there’s only so many you can see until they blend into one.

-I didn’t actually see the “famous” Nizwa fort due to getting to the area too late but heard it’s a good one as well.
+I didn’t actually see the “famous” Nizwa fort due to getting to the area to late, but heard it’s a good one as well.

 You can drive from Jebel Shams/Akhdar and see all the forts I have mentioned in one day looping to Rustaq if you leave early.

 After a few days on Jebel Akhdar we just pulled over a few hundred metres from the side of the road near Bahla and camped for the night.

 After Rustaq fort either drive the few hours back to Muscat or if very late and tired then again camp anywhere deserted.

 It was four hours drive from Rustaq.
 If you have plenty of time on a longer trip then drive to Shinas and catch the ferry from there.
-Bear in mind there is only 2 ferries a week.
+Bear in mind there is only two ferries a week.

-It also saved the extra money you have to pay for the car on ferry.
-However that means you will be dedicated to get back to Shinas to get the car and that could mean at least 4 days in Musandam due to ferry schedules.
+It also saved the extra money you have to pay for the car on the ferry.
+However that means you will be dedicated to get back to Shinas to get the car and that could mean at least four days in Musandam due to ferry schedules.